JuanRevilla/RelojConEjemplo/README.md

 The delta argument specifies a relative adjustment to be made to the clock time.
 If negative, the system clock is slowed down for a while until it has lost this much elapsed time.
 If positive, the system clock is speeded up for a while.

+It also integrate the wifi funcionality of the esp wifi module.

 If the olddelta argument is not a null pointer, the adjtime function returns information about any previous time adjustment that has not yet completed.

 The return value is 0 on success and -1 on failure.